 ARTIST: Group Exhibition

 Tabula Rasa Gallery is proud to announce the opening of TOUS LES CHEVAUX DU ROI, a group show curated by Wang Paopao, on September 22, 2018.
-The exhibition will feature the works of 5 artists and run until October 26, 2018.
+The exhibition featured the works of 5 artists, 2018.

 Focusing on the concept of "work", TOUS LES CHEVAUX DU ROI groups together artworks that have been "reified" by their creators as well as artists' ongoing projects, dreams yet to be realized, future plans and research directions, etc.

 With this exhibition, we hope to touch on—to varying degrees—different aspects of the relationship between artists and the form of production and organization known as "work", such as the individual's role, value relations and responding strategies, and to unveil and discuss some of them in detail.

 "What do you do, exactly?
 I have no idea."

 "I see…serious work, with big books and a big table cluttered with papers."

 The conversation above comes from All the King's Horses (Tous les chevaux du roi) (1960), a novel by Michèle Bernstein that seems quite gossipy to readers today.
 Bernstein was the first wife of the philosopher Guy Debord, and the subject of gossip in the book is her Situationist husband.